Stratio/cassandra-lucene-index/doc/src/site/sphinx/overview.rst

 add it to the Cassandra's classpath:

 -  Build the plugin with Maven: ``mvn clean package``
--  Copy the generated JAR to the lib folder of your comaptible Cassandra
+-  Copy the generated JAR to the lib folder of your compatible Cassandra
    installation:
    ``cp target/cassandra-lucene-index-2.1.7.0.jar <CASSANDRA_HOME>/lib/``
 -  Start/restart Cassandra as usual